Welcome to Pre Kindergarten at St John’s. We look forward to sharing this exciting journey with your family.

 We strive to create a caring, safe, stimulating environment to nurture your child’s disposition to wonder, to explore and construct meaning about the world.
 We celebrate childhood by providing a developmentally appropriate program that values and respects the uniqueness of each child.

-Our program provides a qualified Early Childhood Educator, Mrs Olivia Harnwell, and an Education Assistant, Mrs Marty Singleton.
+Our program provides a qualified Early Childhood Educator, Mrs Cath Godfrey and an Education Assistant, Mrs Marty Singleton.

 OUR PRE KINDERGARTEN PROGRAM